WebOfTrustInfo/rwot9-prague/draft-documents/BlockcertsV3.md

 More information about the exact schema being used for Blockcerts can be found [here](https://www.blockcerts.org/schema/2.0/context.json) & general information [here](https://github.com/blockchain-certificates/cert-schema/blob/master/docs/schema-2.md).

 This URL-based "Issuer Profile" will be improved by using DID's for issuers.
-More on this later.
+More on this in [Issue Profile](#issuer-profile).

 ## Blockcerts as VC Implementation